 For 99 cents extra, players can “unlock” higher-capacity guns similar to one Adam Lanza used in the Sandy Hook massacre, including AK-47 assault rifles and an M-11 sniper rifles.

 Ed.
-Note: Fuck you, bunny rabbit style, I still can’t do loop-de-whatever the hell it’s called…I’M SMART, DAMMIT! – J Parks
+Note: Whatever, bunny rabbit style, I still can’t do loop-de-whatever the hell it’s called…I’M SMART, DAMMIT! – J Parks

 For our entire lives, we’ve heard about desensitization, and it looks like that issue is finally coming to an end.